 GFMD AT THE 2018 INTERNET GOVERNANCE FORUM

 The GFMD team attended the 13th Internet Governance Forum (IGF) in Paris, from 12-14 November.
-The IGF is an annual event held under the auspices of the United Nations that facilitates multi-stakeholder dialogue about digital policy and the evolution of Internet technologies.
+Internet Governance Forum is an annual event held under the auspices of the United Nations that facilitates multi-stakeholder dialogue about digital policy and the evolution of Internet technologies.
 Although the term sounds vague, Internet governance refers to the processes, fora, and conversations happening around the world that involve stakeholders from multiple sectors – the technical community, governments, the private sector, civil society, academia, and more – debating, collaborating, and at times, clashing over the future of the Internet.

 There is hardly an aspect of the work that the journalism and media development community does that is not touched by Internet policy.
 Yet, journalists and the media are consistently missing from these important conversations.
 Internet governance has become a key priority for GFMD because we not only believe it’s critical to be part of the conversation, but the Internet and digital technologies in the age of digital convergence have become an indispensable part of a journalists’ daily life.
 The issues discussed, from how content is regulated and moderated to the way artificial intelligence (AI) is impacting media viability, all require media voices.